bburky/mmo-maze-frida/README.md

 # Frida MMO Maze Agent

+This Frida agent is a solver for the [MMO Maze CTF](http://maze.liveoverflow.com/).
+This agent was designed to use the [Windows Maze v2.1 binary](https://static.allesctf.net/challenges/95a402a5b93a4424bcba9a46a0c9ef153025da6fe4aa57c6d35769d0c2a70878/Maze_v2.1_windows.zip).

-See https://lightbug14.gitbook.io/ for documentation on the character controller.
+See https://lightbug14.gitbook.io/ for some documentation on the character controller used in the game.

+This project uses [frida-agent-example](https://github.com/oleavr/frida-agent-example) as a base project structure.

 ### How to compile & load